Keep checking back, we're always updating with Exciting News and Upcoming Events!

 We know it's a scary time.
 We also know that there are a lot of resources and people out there trying to help us through this maze of uncertainty.
 As the leader of an educational non-profit I am trying to focus on that.
 We aren't sure what is to come, but hopefully this package of resources will help stimulate your mind while we patiently wait from the safety of our homes.

 We wanted to put together some resources for everyone who might have kids at home.
-It you have any troubles accessing anything, please reach out!
+If you have any trouble accessing anything, please reach out!
 We are here to help!

 Here is a Printable PDF package of Custom-made David L. Hoyt Puzzles FOR KIDS.

 For our Chicago family, CPS has released their Enrichment Learning Resources and they are organized by grade level.
 They are available on the CPS website here: https://cps.edu/oshw/Pages/EnrichmentLearningResources.aspx

 Additionally, the Chicago Parks District is open in some locations.
 You can find more information about which locations are open here: